swlaschin/fsharpforfunandprofit.com/_posts/2012-05-08-defining-functions.md

 //                  but here has type 'int'
 ```

-In this case, the compiler thinks that, since you are passing two arguments, `addConfusingTuple` must be curryable.
-So then "`addConfusingTuple 1`" would be a partial application that returns another intermediate function.
-Trying to apply that intermediate function with "2" gives an error, because there is no intermediate function!
-We saw this exact same error in the post on currying, when we discussed the issues that can occur from having too many parameters.

 ### Why not use tuples as parameters? ###

 The discussion of the issues with tuples above shows that there's another way to define functions with more than one parameter: rather than passing them in separately, all the parameters can be combined into a single composite data structure.
 In the example below, the function takes a single parameter, which is a tuple containing three items.

 ```fsharp
 let f (x,y,z) = x + y * z